Avadhuta Gita

 Avadhuta Gita (Devanagari: अवधूत गीता, IAST: Avadhūta Gītā) is a Sanskrit text of Hinduism whose title means "Song of the free soul".
 The text's poetry is based on the principles of Advaita and Dvaita schools of Hindu philosophy.

 The text is attributed to Dattatreya, and extant manuscripts have been dated to approximately the 9th or 10th century CE.
 It consists of 289 shlokas (metered verses), divided into eight chapters.
-The first seven chapters are the text's oldest layer, and the eight chapter is likely a later interpolation.
+The first seven chapters are the text's oldest layer, and the eighth chapter is likely a later interpolation.
 It may have been composed in the deccan states of India, probably Maharashtra.
 Avadhuta Gita has been one of the most important texts of the Natha Yogi tradition of Hinduism.

 Date

 Abhayananda states, "The actual date of authorship of the Avadhut Gita is unknown, but, judging by its terminology and style, it appears to have been written, not in the millennia prior to the Current Era, as legend would have it, but sometime around the 9th or 10th centuries of our Current Era.
 This does not, of course, preclude the possibility of an oral transmission to that point in time."